MicroEJ/docs/ApplicationDeveloperGuide/runtime.rst

 Scheduler
 ---------

-The Architecture features a green thread platform that can interact with the C world :ref:`[SNI] <runtime_sni>`.
+The Core Engine features a `Green Threads model <https://en.wikipedia.org/wiki/Green_threads>`_ that can interact with the C world using :ref:`[SNI] <runtime_sni>`.
 The (green) thread policy is as
 follows:

 -  preemptive for different priorities,
 -  round-robin for same priorities,
 -  "priority inheritance protocol" when priority inversion occurs.
 [3]_

-MicroEJ stacks (associated with the threads) automatically adapt their sizes according to the thread requirements: Once the thread has finished, its associated stack is reclaimed, freeing the corresponding RAM memory.
+Threads stacks automatically adapt their sizes according to the thread requirements: once the thread has finished, its associated stack is reclaimed, freeing the corresponding RAM memory.

 ..
 [3]
    This protocol raises the priority of a thread (that is holding a